 - If-Then: A non-executable price trigger that activates a secondary executable order once the specified rate is reached.

-The key benefit here is automation.
-You define your entry, your exit, and your risk parameters in advance, and the platform handles execution.
-This is particularly relevant given that the Forex market hours span 24 hours a day, five days a week.
-You simply cannot be at your screen for every potential move.
+The key benefit is automation.
+Traders can define their entry, exit, and risk parameters in advance, while the platform handles execution once the required conditions are met.
+This is especially useful because forex market hours span 24 hours a day, five days a week, making it difficult to monitor every price movement.

 What Are Examples of Contingency Orders?